Human rights in Burundi: Other civil liberties

 The constitution addresses issues such as freedom of speech and of the press; however, the government generally did not respect these rights in practice.

 In April 2009, 782 people were arrested arbitrarily during the political unrest between political factions and the military.

 Government security forces continued to commit numerous serious human rights abuses, including killings, rapes, and beatings of civilians and detainees with widespread impunity.
 Human rights problems also included vigilante abuse and personal score-settling; rape of men and boys; harsh, life-threatening prison and detention center conditions; prolonged prenatal detention and arbitrary arrest and detention; lack of judicial dependence and efficiency, and judicial corruption; detention and imprisonment of social prisoners and political detainees; and restrictions on freedom of speech, assembly, and association, especially for political parties.
 Domestic and sexual violence and discrimination against women remained problems.
 Homosexuality remains widely unaccepted for the Burundi people, and their government.

 Burundi's government has been repeatedly criticized by human rights organizations including The Committee to Protect Journalists, Human Rights Watch, and Front Line for the multiple arrests and trials of journalist Jean-Claude Kavumbagu for issues related to his reporting.
 Amnesty International named him a prisoner of conscience and called for his "immediate and unconditional release."
 On 13 May 2011, Kavumbagu was acquitted of treason, but found guilty on the charge of publishing an article "likely to discredit the state or economy".
 He was sentenced to eight months' imprisonment and was released for time served.
 Human Rights Watch and the Committee to Protect Journalists protested the verdict, the latter reiterating its belief that "Burundi should decriminalize press offenses and allow journalists to speak and write freely without fear of harassment or arrest".

 In early 2018, Human Rights Watch published documents on how Burundi's security services and members of the ruling party Imbonerakure beat, raped, and killed suspected opponents during the month of May.
 The referendum for constitution was held on May 17.

 On 1 June 2020, the Human Rights Watch documented serious allegations of abuse during Burundi's presidential, legislative and communal elections on May 20.
 The elections were mutilated by violence, arrests of opposition members, including candidates, and a crackdown on free speech.

-On 13 July 2020, Amnesty International demanded the release of Burundian human rights defender Germain Rukuki, who is currently serving an outrageous 32-year prison sentence simply for advocating for human rights.
+On 13 July 2020, Amnesty International demanded the release of Burundian human rights defender Germain Rukuki, who is currently serving a 32-year prison sentence for advocating for human rights.

 On 18 May 2022, Human Rights Watch published a report that human rights abuses by Imbonerakure members have substantially worsened since Évariste Ndayishimiye became president in 2020, particularly in the northwestern part of the country.